suragl/GeekHunters/README.md

 * Add business logics for filter candidate and put candidates with sill
 * Test the web APIs with Postman.
 * Design the basic UI with Jquery and HTML
+* Add bootstrap for better look and feel

 ## DB Tables
 Use three tables